 Do provide your children with a broad base of creative experiences, but don’t attempt to do everything at once.
 As your child grows older and begins to show deeper interest in a specific area, you can invest in higher quality tools and supplies or private lessons.

 We do our children (and ourselves) no favors when we pack their schedules too full, constantly rushing from one activity to the next and filling every available minute with schoolwork, sports practices, and social events.
 Don’t feel like your children must always be doing something.
 Kids (like adults) need some unstructured time now and again for quiet reflection, goal setting, and problem solving.
 They need an opportunity to daydream and imagine, to process and plan, to collect their thoughts and regroup.
-This is a vital part of their brain development.
+This is a vital part of their brain development and the best kind of tech-free fun.
 Give your children time to think.

 Children take their play very seriously, and nothing delights them more than for a parent to join them in it.
 Take time to sip an imaginary cup of tea or to crawl into their blanket fort for a pow-wow.
 Teach your kids how to play games like Spoons, Octopus Tag, or the Hat Game.
 Round up the whole family or invite some friends over for fun night of playing boardgames.
 For several years, our family sponsored a monthly “Chess Night” for our homeschool group.
 We’ve also hosted neighborhood four-square contests, ping-pong tournaments, and cherry-pit-spitting competitions.
 Current family favorites include Bananagrams and Settlers of Catan.